Best Sleeping Pads for Camping: The Ones We Trust from Real Camping Trips

 Good to know: This sleeping pad is unisex

-The Rab Stratosphere 4 really impressed us when we put it through its paces outdoors.
-Whilst it isn’t the lightest, it is a great mid range option and considering the comfort and packability it provides, offers a great option if you’re on a budget.
+The Rab Stratosphere 4 really impressed me when I put it through its paces outdoors.
+Whilst it isn’t the lightest, it is a great mid range option and considering the comfort and packability it provides, it offers a great option if you’re on a budget.

-One thing we really loved in our tests was that this camping mat has a slightly textured surface which we found helps to stop your sleeping bag slipping around in the night – more so than some of the other top sleeping pads we’ve tested.
-We found this made for a more comfortable sleep all round.
+One thing I really loved in my tests was that this camping mat has a slightly textured surface which I found helps to stop your sleeping bag slipping around in the night: more so than some of the other top sleeping pads I’ve tested.
+I found this made for a more comfortable sleep all round.

 It’s also very quick to set up, taking just under 3 minutes to inflate and just over 2 minutes to deflate when making use of the very cute inflation sack which is designed to look like an elephant.
 Bonus points there, Rab!

-At a weight of 695g/24.5oz it’s not the lightest in our round up, but very far from the heaviest and we really don’t think you can go wrong with this pad!
-Read our full review of the Rab Stratosphere 4 sleeping pad.
+At a weight of 695g/24.5oz it’s not the lightest in our guide, but very far from the heaviest and I really don’t think you can go wrong with this pad!
+Read my full review of the Rab Stratosphere 4 sleeping pad.

 Sea to Summit Comfort Plus Insulated